All About Francophone Mobility Program

 Pathway to Permanent Residency for French Speakers

-Many people who come through the Francophone Mobility Program later apply for permanent residence.
+Many foreign workers who come through the Francophone Mobility Program later apply for permanent residence.
 You may become eligible through:

-French-speaking applicants with Canadian work experience can earn extra points.
+French-speaking applicants with Canadian work experience can earn extra points for permanent residency.
 IRCC also holds category-based draws specifically for French speakers, often with lower CRS cut-offs.
 Learn more in our article 'French Language Proficiency and Express Entry: A Complete Guide'

 Several provinces have streams that target French-speaking candidates, especially those living or working outside Quebec.